motion/orbit/pitch.md

   * stress / deep work / fomo
   * duplicate work
   * reducing unecessary reach-out interruptions
-  * lack of a coherent home for your company (you have a shitty intranet)
+  * lack of a coherent home for your company

 * how we do it